Orthic Consolidated – Reference

 Omit A and O before M and N

-omit a,o, correction, manual Manual: can, con, alone, woman, cn, alne, wmn
+Manual: can, con, alone, woman, cn, alne, wmn

 An omission of this kind can always be corrected by writing the omitted character above.

-General Method of Abbreviation
+General Method of Abbreviation Details

 The general method of abbreviating long words is to write only the first syllable, and, if necessary, to indicate the termination by writing the last letter or two, separated by a small interval from the first part.
+(Manual)

 Modes or Positions

-Note that the raised letters are in the front of the mouth.
+Mnemonic: The raised letters are in the front of the mouth.
 The lowered ones are in the back, except for L. (Cricket)

-Supplement: advantage, arrange, arrive, conserve, judge, knowledge, language, large, mortgage, super
+Supplement: advantage, arrange, arrive, conserve, judge, knowledge, language, large, mortgage, super,

 Drop the Dots